dCache/dcache-book2/config-hsm.md

 With the arguments provided the `executable` is supposed to copy the file into the Tertiary Storage System.
 The `executable` must not terminate before the transfer of the file was either successful or failed.

 Success must be indicated by a `0` return of the `executable`.
-All non-zero values are interpreted as a failure which means, DCACHE assumes that the file has not been copied to tape.
+All non-zero values are interpreted as a failure which means, dCache assumes that the file has not been copied to tape.

-In case of a `0` return code the `executable` has to return a valid storage URI to DCACHE in formate:
+In case of a `0` return code the `executable` has to return a valid storage URI to dCache in formate:

     hsmType://hsmInstance/?store=<storename>&group=<groupname>&bfid=<bfid>